byznrdmrr/Java-MongoDB/README.md

 # Java-MongoDB

 The data is extracted from the MITER CVE Database with the redhat api and stored in mongoDB as JSON format.
+A client and collection were created to connect to MongoDB and a request was made to api.
+JSON data from Api has been added to the collection in MongoDB.
+Vulnerabilities collection under CVE Database data are stored in JSON format.

 API: https://access.redhat.com/documentation/en-us/red_hat_security_data_api/1.0/